Dance Central: Dance Central (2019)

 Dance Central (originally titled Dance Central: Unplugged) was published by Oculus Studios.
-Announced at PAX East 2019 for the Oculus Rift, and will be a launch title for the Quest and Rift S. It was released on April 30, 2019.
-Unlike previous instalments, it's a VR title that allows head and hand movement, using the headset and Oculus Touch controllers, and it uses Unreal Engine 4.
+Announced at PAX East 2019 for the Oculus Rift, it was released on April 30, 2019, as a launch title for the Quest and Rift S. Unlike previous instalments, it's a virtual reality title that allows head and hand movement, using the headset and Oculus Touch controllers.
 The tracklist contains 32 songs as well as avatar customization and online multiplayer lounges.